Troublor/darcher/README.md

 yarn workspace @darcher/examples experiment:<subject>
 ```
 `<subject>` should be substituted with one of the subject names as given above.

+**Note**: Since *ĐArcher* depends on MetaMask, when using MetaMask as experiment subject, we need to do some special treatment.
+The `ChromeProfile` provided contains three MetaMask extensions: `*ĐArcher* - MetaMask (the dependency of *ĐArcher*)`, `MetaMask (the subject DApp)`, and `dbMonitor (DApp off-chain state fetcher)`.
+These two MetaMask extensions conflict with each other.
+- When testing other DApp, we need to enable `*ĐArcher* - MetaMask` and `dbMonitor`, disabling `MetaMask`.
+- When testing MetaMask, we need to enable `MetaMask`, disabling `*ĐArcher* - MetaMask` and `dbMonitor`.

+We have a convenient script `yarn chrome` to open the Google Chrome browser with the profile at `ChromeProfile` folder under root directory.
+Disabling and enabling extensions need to be done manually.

 The experiment will take 1 hour, and the results will be generated at `./packages/darcher-examples/<subject>/results` directory.